IARCbioinfo/GVCF_pipeline-nf/README.md

 ## GVCF_pipeline-nf
 ### Nextflow pipeline for generate GVCF from BAM with GenomeAnalysisTK with step of realignment

+#### Pipeline skeleton
+The pipeline is seperated in four chained nextflow processes:

+1. A BAM realignement process, which desaligns and realigns BAM files.
+2. An indel realignment process, which performs a local realignment around indels.
+3. A recalibration process from realigned BAM files.
+4. A GVCF build process from recalibrated BAM files.

 #### Dependencies
 1. Install [Samtools](https://github.com/samtools/samtools).
 2. Install [bwa](http://bio-bwa.sourceforge.net/)